The following walks through:

 The following removes the Database Master Key and leaves the Server Master Key which remains on the instance:

-DROP MASTER KEY;
+USE master; DROP MASTER KEY; SELECT * FROM master.sys.symmetric_keys;